This post may contain affiliate links, from which we earn an income.

 A ten minute walk south will clear your head and restore your appetite.
 What food tour is a food tour without chocolate?
 Majani have been making chocolate in Bologna since 1796.
 This is a beautiful shop where you can sample the different types of chocolate on offer, including the iconic Fiat chocolate.
 Not to be missed!

-Reward yourself, its time for a coffee break!
-Sit and relax for a few moments enjoying your surroundings and admiring the stunning desserts…no, no, no you really don’t have to have one!
+Reward yourself, it’s time for a coffee break!
+Sit and relax for a few moments enjoying your surroundings and admiring the stunning desserts and delicious Italian biscuits, you really have to try something!